These DIY Skeleton Silhouettes are sponsored by Cricut. All opinions are mine alone.

 - 1 12×12 sheet of card stock – black, gold, your choice!

-- Framed Skeleton Lady Silhouette SVG file (Free Download!)
+- Framed Skeleton Lady Silhouette SVG file – Free Download at bottom of post

-- Framed Skeleton Man Silhouette SVG file (Free Download!)
+- Framed Skeleton Man Silhouette SVG file -Free Download at bottom of post

-- Framed Spider Silhouette SVG file (Free Download!)
+- Framed Spider Silhouette SVG file -Free Download at bottom of post

 Optional Materials: